epw/consensus/Consensus Book.md

 #### Threats to Anchors

 A Mage’s life is full of danger, and this can extend to those around them.
-During your adventures, you are likely to discover from time to time that an Anchor is put in real danger.
+During play, you are likely to discover from time to time that an Anchor is put in real danger.
 When this happens, you have a choice to make.
 You can either drop what you’re doing and go try to handle it.
 Or, you can accept that the Anchor doesn’t actually mean more to you than what you are doing.
 Of course, realizing that means that they aren’t Anchoring you anymore.
 Whatever you choose, you learn something from the experience.

 What exactly constitutes danger depends on the Anchor.
 A branch falling on your house probably demands upkeep (marking a Code off the Status Track), but likely isn’t an imminent danger.
 A foreclosure notice from the bank, however, requires the immediate choice.
 It might even depend on your relationship to the Anchor.
 If your connection anchor tells you "show up to the bar tonight or we’re not friends anymore," to one person that might be just how they talk to their buddy (mark a Code off the Status Track if you stand them up), whereas to someone else that relationship is in real danger from that kind of ultimatum, and they need to make an immediate choice.